Oswaldo Cabrera Player Props: Yankees vs. Orioles

 |Games w/1+ RBI

-- The pitching staff for the Orioles had a collective 7.6 K/9 last season, which ranked 25th in MLB.
+- The pitching staff for the Orioles has a collective 8.5 K/9, which ranks 20th in the league.

-- The Orioles had a 3.97 team ERA that ranked 17th across all league pitching staffs.
+- The Orioles have a 5.53 team ERA that ranks 25th among all MLB pitching staffs.

-- Orioles pitchers combined to allow 171 total home runs at a rate of 1.1 per game (14th in the league).
+- The Orioles rank 16th in baseball in home runs allowed (nine total, 1.3 per game).

-- The Orioles will look to Kremer (0-0) in his second start of the season.
+- The Orioles will send Irvin (0-1) to the mound for his second start of the season.

-- The righty last appeared in relief on Wednesday, when he tossed 2/3 innings against the Texas Rangers while giving up hits.
+- His last time out was on Sunday against the Boston Red Sox, when the left-hander threw four innings, surrendering six earned runs while giving up eight hits.

 © 2023 Data Skrive.
 All rights reserved.